 While you apply for federal disability benefits through your local Social Security office, your file is then sent to Arkansas' Disability Determination for Social Security Administration (DDSSA).
 This Arkansas state agency decides your medical eligibility for Social Security disability (SSDI) and SSI.
 You can call DDSSA with questions you have about your application after you apply.
 Here is DDSSA's contact information.

 Arkansas Disability Determination

 Little Rock, AR 72201

 If your initial claim is denied, your next step is ask DDSSA to reconsider its decision.
 If your request for reconsideration is denied, your next step is to ask for a hearing in front of a Social Security judge.
-These hearings are managed by Social Security’s Office of Disability Adjudication and Review (ODAR).
-There are three ODAR hearing offices in Arkansas, in Fort Smith, Little Rock, and Memphis.
+These hearings are managed by Social Security’s Office of Hearings Operations (OHO).
+There are two hearing offices in Arkansas, in Fort Smith and Little Rock, and the Memphis and Shreveport office serve some Arkansas residents.
 Your local Social Security office can tell you the hearing office you will go to for your hearing.